Oberlin Students Earn Top National and International Awards

 Obies were also recognized for excellence in public policy and service.
 Lucas Daley ’26 was selected as a James C. Gaither Junior Fellow at the Carnegie Endowment for International Peace and will work in the Russia and Eurasia program starting in the fall.
 Daley’s multiple recognitions include a Critical Language Scholarship for Hindi study in India this summer, which he has accepted, as well as a Fulbright Study/Research Award and a Boren Scholarship.

 Leah Yonemoto-Weston ’24 was named to the NYC Urban Fellows Program, gaining hands-on experience in New York City government.
-And Chhavi Singh ’27 received a Projects for Peace grant to support a grassroots peacebuilding initiative in India.
+And Chhavi Singh ’27 received a Projects for Peace grant to support a grassroots woman's health initiative in India.

-Andy Roshal ’26 received a DAAD (German Academic Exchange Service) Scholarship and was also awarded a USTA (Austrian Teaching Assistantship) Fulbright Fellowship to teach English in Austria.
+Andy Roshal ’26, in addition to landing a Fulbright ETA, also earned a DAAD (German Academic Exchange Service) Scholarship and a USTA (Austrian Teaching Assistantship) Fulbright Fellowship to teach English in Austria.
 Sophie Qano ’24, currently a Shansi Fellow, was selected for an Erasmus Mundus Joint Master’s Degree Scholarship and will pursue the Social Psychology of Transformation program across Germany, Portugal, Italy, and Albania.

 Finally, this was an exceptionally competitive year for Oberlin Shansi Fellowships, which are two-year post-graduate opportunities in Asia for Obies.
 Eight students and alumni were selected for international service and cultural exchange in fields ranging from environmental justice and public health to education and international diplomacy: Kayla Kim ’25 (China), Nathaniel Liu ’26 (China), Zoe Meister ’26 (India), Hannah Behroozi ’25 (India), Molly Davis ’26 (Indonesia), Kisa Biely ’26 (Indonesia), Bennett Elder ’24 (Japan), and Ellie Hyde ’26 (Japan).